Skip to main content

 Stipends

-Educators will be provided with a $400 stipend for their participation.
-Teachers will receive $200 for completing the 5-day summer workshop, and the last $200 for completing 3 out of 4 quarterly workshops.
+Educators will be provided with a $500 stipend for completing the 5-day in-person summer workshops

 Interested in K-5?
 Elementary Computer Science Professional Learning Program